 Time limit vol.1

-"If you can't take even one picture there in the first week, neither
+"If you can't take even one picture there in the first week, maybe

-can in next one year" It's a photographer's words.
-Maybe I can make
+neither for one year" It's a photographer's words.
+I forget the name

-I used to spend so long time, whole year or 6 months, for taking photos.
+I used to spend long time, whole year or 6 months, for taking photos. ...

 But it's not right.
 Nothing is nothing.
 There is no relationship between